HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-09-04-From-Academia-to-Data-Science.md

 ## Acknowledgements

-Thanks to [Kevin Lin](https://twitter.com/quasicoherence) and [Thiago de Faria](https://twitter.com/thiagoavadore) for inspiration and feedback to earlier versions of this writeup.
+Thanks to [Kevin Lin](https://twitter.com/quasicoherence), [Max Pumperla](https://twitter.com/maxpumperla) and [Thiago de Faria](https://twitter.com/thiagoavadore) for inspiration and feedback to earlier versions of this writeup.

 ## Conclusion